Greek Life Reforms at Bloomsburg University

-BLOOMSBURG, COLUMBIA COUNTY, (WBRE/WYOU) Bloomsburg University is looking to maintain the health and safety of their students with immediate reforms to its Greek Life system, hoping to curb potential for dangerous drinking, hazing, and sexual assault.
+BLOOMSBURG, COLUMBIA COUNTY, (WBRE/WYOU) — Bloomsburg University is looking to maintain the health and safety of its students with immediate reforms to its Greek Life system, hoping to curb the potential for dangerous drinking, hazing, and sexual assault.

 Safety will be the primary focus of the once private and unregulated Greek system.
-Initiatives at Bloomsburg were established following conversations with institutions who have already implemented such changes.
+Initiatives at Bloomsburg were established following conversations with institutions that have already implemented such changes.

 The Office of Greek Affairs will now be the Office of Fraternity and Sorority Life (OFSL), headed by Nicole Conenwett, Ph.D. and report directly to Bloomsburg University President Bashar Hanna.